Religious debates over the Harry Potter series: Rowling's response

 I absolutely did not start writing these books to encourage any child into witchcraft.
 I'm laughing slightly because to me, the idea is absurd.
 I have met thousands of children and not even one time has a child come up to me and said, "Ms Rowling, I'm so glad I've read these books because now I want to be a witch."

-"Practicing Wiccans think I'm also a witch", Rowling told Entertainment Weekly in 2000.
+"Practicing Wiccans think I'm also a witch.", Rowling told Entertainment Weekly in 2000.
 "I'm not."

-"People underestimate children so hugely", Rowling said when asked about the controversy in the 2001 documentary Harry Potter and Me, "They know it's fiction.
+"People underestimate children so hugely.", Rowling said when asked about the controversy in the 2001 documentary Harry Potter and Me, "They know it's fiction.
 When people are arguing from that kind of standpoint, I don't think reason works tremendously well.
 But I would be surprised if some of them had read the books at all."

-In a conversation on Twitter in December 2014, Rowling tweeted, "To everyone asking whether their religion/belief/non-belief system is represented at Hogwarts: the only people I never imagined there are wiccans ... it's a different concept of magic to the one laid out in the books, so I don't really see how they can co-exist."
+In a conversation on Twitter in December 2014, Rowling tweeted: "To everyone asking whether their religion/belief/non-belief system is represented at Hogwarts: the only people I never imagined there are Wiccans. [...]
+[I]t's a different concept of magic to the one laid out in the books, so I don't really see how they can co-exist."